the-technat/dotfiles/README.md

 ### SSH

 For `darwin`: there's an app called [Secretive](https://github.com/maxgoedjen/secretive) that is responsible for holding RSA keys in the Secure Enclave of your mac.
-The tool is already integrated into your ssh-agent/client and ready to be used.
+The tool is already integrated into your ssh-agent/client.
+Just start generating secrets and add them to wherever you want, they will automatically be available in your ssh-agent.

+If you want to use git commit signing, symlink the pubkey you want to use to `~/.ssh/ssh_signing.pub` so that git can find it.
+No other manual actions are needed.

 For `linux`: nothing is done automatically, you can configure whatever you want.